How Drop and Non-Drop Frame Timecodes Affect Closed Captions

-If you’ve never heard of drop frame (DF) or non-drop frame (NDF) captions, that’s no problem.
-After reading this blog, you’ll have the knowledge that you need to utilize DF and NDF captions and to even teach others about it.
+If you’ve never heard of drop frame (DF) timecode or non-drop frame (NDF) timecode, that’s no problem.
+After reading this blog, you’ll have the knowledge you need to utilize DF and NDF for captions and to even teach others about it.

 Let’s begin by explaining SMPTE timecodes in more detail.

 SMPTE timecode is a standard for labeling frames of video or film.
 The standard was developed and defined by the Society of Motion Picture and Television Engineers (hence the name SMPTE) and allowed for accurate editing, synchronization, and identification of media.

 SMPTE timecode appears as hour:minute:second:frame (for example, one hour would be written as 01:00:00:00).
 The frame rate is derived directly from the data of the recorded medium; in other words, the frame rate is inherent to the media and can differ for film vs. digital, video vs. audio, and color vs. black and white.

 Frame rate is important for SMPTE timecode because it dictates how many frames per second (fps) appear in the media.
 The final part of the SMPTE timecode reflects the frame number; this number can only go as high as the frame rate.
 For instance, if your frame rate is 29.97 fps, the timecode after hh:mm:01:29 would be hh:mm:02:00.

 The following chart reflects the frame rate standards developed by SMPTE (as well as the European standards developed by the European Broadcasting Union, EBU):

 |SMPTE (Society of Motion Picture and Television Engineers)|